hypermoist/Hemis/doc/files.md

-fee_estimates.dat   | stores statistics used to estimate minimum transaction fees and priorities required for confirmation; since 0.10.0 mempool.dat         | dump of the mempool's transactions; since 5.0.2 budget.dat          | stores data for budget objects masternode.conf     | contains configuration settings for remote masternodes mncache.dat         | stores data for masternode list mnpayments.dat      | stores data for masternode payments peers.dat           | peer IP address database (custom format); since 0.7.0 wallet.dat          | personal wallet (BDB) with keys and transactions; moved to wallets/ directory on new installs since 0.16.0
+fee_estimates.dat   | stores statistics used to estimate minimum transaction fees and priorities required for confirmation; since 0.10.0 mempool.dat         | dump of the mempool's transactions; since 5.0.2 budget.dat          | stores data for budget objects gamemaster.conf     | contains configuration settings for remote gamemasters gmcache.dat         | stores data for gamemaster list gmpayments.dat      | stores data for gamemaster payments peers.dat           | peer IP address database (custom format); since 0.7.0 wallet.dat          | personal wallet (BDB) with keys and transactions; moved to wallets/ directory on new installs since 0.16.0
 .cookie             | session RPC authentication cookie (written at start when cookie authentication is used, deleted on shutdown): since 0.12.0